sergioclemente/WorkoutPlanner/README.md

 ```

 # Bugs/Feature requests
-* load parameters on list workout to workout
 * make swim workouts more readable
 * add the hability for named groups (warmup/mainset/cooldown)
 * change output units on sport type